WPTK/Cool-ADSBx-links/README.md

 If you're using a newer version of Excel, you may have access to `CONCAT`, which you should use if you don't care about backwards compatibility.
 You can also use `TEXTJOIN` because that will allow you to add the delimiters as needed.
 I'm using `TEXTJOIN` for this example.

 ## Getting the Data
+This will include all available data the FAA can provide for US-registered aircraft.
+It will not include military aircraft or LADD-tagged registrations.
+Feel free to contribute your own aircraft links -- LADD-tagged, outside of the US, military aircraft, etc. are all welcome.

 **Step 1:** Download the FAA's Aircraft Registration information from their [website](https://www.faa.gov/licenses_certificates/aircraft_certification/aircraft_registry/releasable_aircraft_download).
 This information is updated nightly so it may be helpful to always download a fresh copy.

 | SCREENSHOT HERE |